Nan’s Gluten Free Apple Crisp

-I also have readers with a vegan/dairy free preference and so I have also included a vegan-friendly apple crisp for all of you!
+I also have readers with a vegan/dairy free preference and so I have also included a vegan and gluten free apple crisp variation for you!

 Get creative and make this your way, choosing the options below that best align with your life!

 - 14 Cortland apples, peeled and cored and sliced thinly

 - 2 sticks cold butter (OR 1 cup solid coconut oil/ cold Earth Balance) plus more for greasing the pan